Guoshuai-Li/Causal-Machine-Learning/Reading and Experiments/Causal inference using invariant prediction/output1.md

 it identifies direct causes with statistical guarantees.

-# Invariant Causal Prediction (ICP) — Theoretical Positioning and Unique Assumptions
+# Theoretical Positioning and Unique Assumptions

 ## Theoretical Foundation: